learn-co-curriculum/ruby-project-mode-guideline/README.md

 1:00  - 5:00  | Working on projects
 5:00  - 5:30  | Prep for Retro
 5:30  - 6:00  | Retro ( 4 groups, 5 minutes each)

+[Check Out the TA Schedule](https://docs.google.com/a/flatironschool.com/spreadsheet/ccc?key=0AutirJPDhz8BdE1oTmMzdTFKSnkwVzZsdk1wTnJwcFE#gid=0) _we will fill in the actual group names_

 # Don't know where to start?
 ### Here are some project ideas to get you started